School of Trades and Technology

 Overview

-Upon graduation students will be able to knowledgeably skilled in the construction project management process and be able to function within multi-disciplinary teams consisting of project managers, architects, engineers, regulators, and environmental consultants, contractors.
+Get the skills and training you need to work in the booming construction industry.
+Learn the specialized construction project management planning process and how to work collaboratively within multi-disciplinary teams that consist of project managers, architects, engineers, regulators, environmental consultants and contractors.

 Your Future Career